domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Think before you act.
 Will this action hurt someone?
 If so, try a different approach.
 Think before you speak.
 Will these words hurt someone?
 If so, rephrase it.

 Don't sh!t where you eat.
-(Both literally and also, e.g., avoid dating colleagues, roommates/housemates/apartmentmates, etc.).
-Heck, while we're at it, avoid both nicotine/tobacco and credit card debt like the plague.
-Someone told me the latter when I was a kid, and I am grateful for it (and thus wish to pay it forward).
+(Avoid dating colleagues, roommates/housemates/apartmentmates, etc.).
+While we're at it, avoid both nicotine/tobacco and credit card debt like the plague.
+Someone told me the latter when I was a kid, and I want to pay it forward.

 Do.
 Every.
 Single.
 Thing.
 For.
 Yourself.
 (Align your goals with helping/doing good for others.)
 Take.
 Care.
 Of.
 Yourself.